vchernoy/vchernoy.github.io/content/post/two-var-recursive-func.md

 +++

-In this post, we return back to the combinatorial problem discussed in [Introduction to Dynamic Programming and Memoization](/post/intro-to-dp/) post.
+In this post, we return back to the combinatorial problem discussed in [Introduction to Dynamic Programming and Memoization][intro-to-dp] post.
-We will show that generating functions may work great not only for single variable case (see [The Art of Generating Functions](/post/gen-func-art/)), but else can be very useful for hacking two-variable relations (and of course, in general for multivariate case too).
+We will show that generating functions may work great not only for single variable case (see [The Art of Generating Functions][gen-func-art]), but else can be very useful for hacking two-variable relations (and of course, in general for multivariate case too).

 ## The Problem